Ali-Kalbouneh/asl-translator/README.md

 This is just a fun experiment.
 Current limitations:

-- Only supports **A, B, C**
+- Only trained on **A, B, C**
 - Sensitive to hand rotation and lighting
-- No “rest hand / none” class yet
 - Flickers occasionally
 - Not meant for actual ASL communication